-with which mech climate-related into w issues are a scheduled relate hanisms lev which cope of board- vel oversight Please explain meetings guidin manay policie Revier guidin budge Revier guidin busin Overs major expen acquis and ing risk agement ine wing and ing annual pets wing and ing enses plans reseeing or capital enditures stitures seitures to Th ba act cliration on Th ins un act agement in the control of t sks and oportunities to our vestment Climate-related issues are part of our interdisciplinary risk management process and CSR strategy, and therefore both directly and indirectly included in all scheduled Board meetings.
-Risk management is a key part of the Storebrand's business model, particularly in relation to manage insurance risk and financial market risk.
+Frequency with which climate-related issues are a scheduled agenda item Governance mechanisms into which climate- related issues are integrated Scope of board- level oversight Please explain Scheduled - all meetings Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Overseeing major capital expenditures, acquisitions and divestitures Climate-related risks and opportunities to our investment activities Climate-related risks and opportunities to our insurance underwriting activities Climate-related risks and opportunities to our other products and services we provide to our clients The impact of our own operations on the climate The impact of our bank lending activities on the climate The impact of our investing activities on the climate The impact of our investing activities on the climate The impact of our investing activities on the climate The impact of our insurance underwriting activities on the climate The impact of our insurance underwriting activities on the climate Climate-related issues are part of our interdisciplinary risk management process and CSR strategy, and therefore both directly and indirectly included in all scheduled Board meetings.
+Risk management is a key part of the Storebrand's business model, particularly in relation to manage Insurance risk and financial market risk.
 The risk management process contributes to the boards oversight of climate issues through different governance mechanisms, including reviewing and guiding policies, budgets and future business plans.
 The board maintains oversight over the major company investments in reducing our greenhouse gas emissions and how much the company both invests in and saves from the various climate-related projects.